seroanalytics/seroviz/README.md

   name: seroviz
 ```

-The domain and SSL are also configured on DigitalOcean under the Networking section.
+When changes to this repo are merged to main, the [deploy.yaml](https://github.com/seroanalytics/seroviz/blob/main/.github/workflows/deploy.yaml) Github Action will update the app spec with the latest Docker tag, which will trigger a deploy of the new version.
+Changes to `serovizr` are automatically deployed in a similar way.

-## Domain name
+## Domain
-The domain name `seroanalytics.org` is registered with NameCheap.
+The domain name `seroanalytics.org` is registered with NameCheap, but DNS is managed via DigitalOcean under the Networking section.
-Contact Alex if you need to add or change a DNS record.